MoTTTT/ApiDocumentation/docs/simulator.md

 ## API Simulator

-The API simulator is an instance of the API gateway deployed to a non-production environment, using stubbed internal integration instead of connecting to the various Telco internal systems that the ETE and Production environments are.
+The API simulator is an instance of the API gateway deployed to a non-production environment, using stubbed internal integration instead of connecting to the various Telco internal systems that the ETE and Production environments do.

 This environment uses a pre-built profile, shared by all users of the environment.